Montreal Tourist Attractions that are not just for tourists.. it’s true!

 19. Take a stroll down Prince-Arthur, fall in love by the Carré St-Louis fountain

 Between St-Laurent and St-Denis, Prince-Arthur becomes a cobblestone, pedestrian friendly street that houses terraces, a panoply of Greek restaurants, and a few ice cream shops.
-That makes it the perfect place to take a walk, grab a bite, and end up in the parc by the dreamy fountain (and maybe even fall in love over a shared ice cream?).
+That makes it the perfect place to take a walk, grab a bite, and end up in the park by the dreamy fountain (and maybe even fall in love over a shared ice cream?).

 Apart from offering a scenic and historical tour of the mile-end this tour also launches you into a gastronomically induced journey of some of the best food in Montreal.
 6 stops, which include the best vegan falafel, authentic italian gnoccis, and the best Montreal chocolate, this walking tour is enjoyed by both locals and tourists!